vinfalardeau/vinfalardeau.github.io/resilience/resilience.md

 &ensp;

 Something went very wrong at the end of my SQL code, so I do not have a leaflet map yet, and I have not yet had a chance to write up questions/data sources/results sections.
 I'll get them up ASAP, but it might take a few hours tomorrow (Thursday, April 8) before I can figure out what is going on.
+In the meantime, here is three quarters of a methods section, with SQL code chunks and commentary!

 &ensp;